Research

 Research Highlights

 My research focuses on the tidal dynamics of planetary bodies.
-I develop rheological models and analytical tools to study the internal structure, tidal dissipation, and forced librations of satellites and exoplanets.
-A central result of this work is that the tidal response of any multilayered body can be exactly reproduced by a homogeneous body with an appropriate rheology — a simplification that makes physically realistic dissipation models tractable for long-term orbital evolution.
+I develop rheological models and analytical tools to study internal structure, tidal dissipation, and forced librations of satellites and exoplanets.
+A central result is that the tidal response of a multilayered body can be reproduced by a homogeneous body with an appropriate rheology, making physically realistic dissipation models tractable for long-term orbital evolution.
 I have applied these methods to the icy moons Enceladus and Mimas, the exoplanet TRAPPIST-1e, and the tidal synchronisation of Pluto and Charon.

-I also develop numerical methods for mean-field games and price formation problems.
-I formulate these systems as monotone operator equations and variational inequalities, and design convergent iterative schemes with mesh-independent convergence rates.
-I have applied these methods to price formation problems, both in competitive settings with minor agents and in energy markets with major-minor agent interactions and storage constraints.
+I also develop numerical methods for mean-field games and price formation.
+I formulate these systems as monotone operator equations and variational inequalities, and design iterative schemes with mesh-independent convergence rates.
+These methods have been applied to price formation problems in competitive settings with minor agents and in energy markets with major–minor interactions and storage constraints.

 Software